bernhard-42/vscode-jupyter-console/README.md

 Execute code from editor, then use Jupyter Console for interactive inspection of variables and testing

 1. Execute code from your editor
-2. Click status bar → "Start Console Terminals" (if not already open)
+2. Open the terminals panel (if not already open)
 3. Switch to **Jupyter Console** terminal
 4. Inspect variables interactively:
    ```python